 To date, we have incurred significant net losses and negative cash flows from operations.
-As of June 30, 2023, we had available cash and cash equivalents and short-term available-for-sale securities of \$478.0 million and an accumulated deficit of \$382.5 million.
+As of September 30, 2023, we had available cash and cash equivalents and short-term available-for-sale securities of \$448.3 million and an accumulated deficit of \$417.2 million.

-In March 2021, we entered into a sales agreement (the "Sales Agreement") with SVB Securities LLC and Cantor Fitzgerald & Co. (the "Sales Agents") pursuant to which we may offer and sell up to \$75.0 million of our common stock, from time to time, in "at-the-market" offerings (the "ATM Facility").
+In March 2021, we entered into a sales agreement (as amended, the "Sales Agreement") with SVB Securities LLC and Cantor Fitzgerald & Co. (the "Sales Agents") pursuant to which we may offer and sell up to \$75.0 million of our common stock, from time to time, in "at-the-market" offerings (the "ATM Facility").
 The Sales Agents are entitled to compensation at a commission equal to 3.0% of the aggregate gross sales price per share sold under the Sales Agreement.
-During the three months ending March 31, 2023, pursuant to our ATM Facility, we received aggregate proceeds of \$13.4 million, net of commissions from sales of 968,000 shares of our common stock.
+During the three months ended March 31, 2023, pursuant to our ATM Facility, we received aggregate proceeds of \$13.4 million, net of commissions from sales of 968,000 shares of our common stock.
 In February 2023, we entered into Amendment No. 1 to the Sales Agreement with the Sales Agents, pursuant to which we may offer and sell up to \$150.0 million of our common stock, from time to time, through the ATM Facility.
-During the three months ended June 30, 2023, the Company received aggregate proceeds of \$23.7 million, net of commissions from sales of 1,200,539 shares of its common stock pursuant to the ATM Facility.
+During the three months ended June 30, 2023, pursuant to our ATM Facility, we received aggregate proceeds of \$23.7 million, net of commissions from sales of 1,200,539 shares of our common stock.

-In July 2022, we completed an underwritten public offering of our common stock, warrants to purchase shares of our common stock and pre-funded warrants to purchase shares of our common stock and raised aggregate proceeds of \$88.2 million, net of underwriting discounts and commissions of \$5.7 million and other offering costs of \$0.6 million.
-As of June 30, 2023, warrants to purchase 10,179,789 shares of our common stock at an exercise price of \$5.325 per share remain outstanding.
+In July 2022, we completed an underwritten public offering (the "July 2022 Offering") of our common stock, warrants to purchase shares of our common stock and pre-funded warrants to purchase shares of our common stock and raised aggregate proceeds of \$88.2 million, net of underwriting discounts and commissions of \$5.7 million and other offering costs of \$0.6 million.
+As of September 30, 2023, warrants to purchase 10,179,789 shares of our common stock at an exercise price of \$5.325 per share remain outstanding.
 Our pre-funded warrants to purchase shares of our common stock are exercisable for a nominal amount.
-In March 2023, we completed an underwritten public offering of our common stock and sold 19,461,538 shares of our common stock at a public offering price of \$16.25 per share.
+In March 2023, we completed an underwritten public offering (the "March 2023 Offering") of our common stock and sold 19,461,538 shares of our common stock at a public offering price of \$16.25 per share.
 We raised aggregate proceeds of \$296.8 million, net of underwriting discounts and commissions of \$19.0 million and other offering costs of \$0.5 million.

 In January 2023, we entered into a loan and security agreement (the "2023 Loan Agreement") with the lenders named therein (the "Lenders").
 The 2023 Loan Agreement provides up to \$100.0 million principal in term loans, consisting of a first term loan of \$25.0 million that was funded at closing, two subsequent term loans totaling \$25.0 million that may be funded upon the achievement of certain time-based, clinical and regulatory milestones, and a fourth term loan of up to \$50.0 million that may be funded upon discretionary approval by the Lenders.
 The proceeds of the first term loan were primarily used to repay our obligations under our prior term loan facility.
+As of September 30, 2023, the second term loan of \$15.0 million expired unused.